 Rosie is a Nigerian dwarf goat.
 Rosie spent the first two years of her life tied on a dog run.
 Tragically, there was an elder goat tied next to Rosie and when Rosie’s lead wrapped itself around the elder goat, it strangled her.
 The neighbors, fearful the same would happened to Rosie, due to lack of supervision, were instrumental in getting Rosie to Winslow Farm where she now runs freely.

 Sunny was a gift for a woman who had cancer, whose one wish was to have a goat.
 Happily this woman is now in remission, but is now no longer in a position to care for this sweet little goat.
-Sunny is white and orange, a little bit shy and still adjusting to his new life at the farm.
+Sunny is white and orange, a little bit shy.

 © Copyright 2015 Winslow Farm Animal Sanctuary, all rights reserved | 37 Eddy Street, Norton, MA 02766 | 508-285-6451